-As Ramadan comes nearer, mothers are looking for printable Ramadan activities to do with their children.
-Here is a Ramadan Activities Printable Coloring Bundle that I created just for you!
+As Ramadan comes nearer, whether you are a mom or a teacher, I have some Ramadan traditions from my childhood that I want to share.
+Here is a Ramadan Activities Printable Coloring and Crafts Bundle that I created just for you!

 Related: For more Ramadan themed printables check out this giant list of Printable activities, Crafts and more.

-So, this Ramadan, I got together with an artist friend (another mom), to bring to you the kind of activities that kids love.
+This Ramadan, I got together with an artist friend (another mom), to bring to you the kind of Ramadan activities that teach children about the traditions of Eid and Ramadan.

 Ramadan Activities Printable Coloring Bundle